Take the kids wild swimming, croc-spotting and waterfall chasing with our guide to the best of the Top End for families.

-Wangi Falls is much larger and although it too gets busy there is a lot more room to float around in.
-There are campsites within strolling distance of Florence, but if you’re family doesn’t camp, book a room in nearby Batchelor.
+Wangi Falls is much larger and although it, too, gets busy there is a lot more room for floating around.
+There are campsites within strolling distance of Florence, but if your family doesn’t camp, book a room in nearby Batchelor.

 Don’t miss: Buley Rockhole, if you can squeeze in one more natural attraction.
 The rock hole is a series of tiered pools, with the shallow top pool great for toddlers and the lower, deeper pools fun for teens.

 Hit the road early so you arrive in Elsey National Park with plenty of time, ready for a dip in relaxing Mataranka Thermal Pool.
 In the dry season (winter), the place can get crowded with grey nomads but it’s still a great spot for families, with the water temperature around 34 degrees.